alexdalitz/dnsruby/README.md

 =======

 Dnsruby is a pure Ruby DNS client library which implements a stub resolver.
-It aims to comply with all DNS RFCs, including DNSSEC NSEC3 support.
+It aims to comply with all DNS RFCs.

 Dnsruby presents an enhanced API for DNS.
 It is based on Ruby's core resolv.rb Resolv API, but has been much extended to provide a